University: London Metropolitan University (formerly the University of North London)

-Rizwana eventually became a senior case worker and was offered an opportunity to take part in the Qualified Lawyers Transfer Scheme in order to switch to become a solicitor – something which was ultimately a hard decision: “I didn’t want to let the barrister route go, even though I was quite senior, because I had invested a lot.
-I eventually moved firms and continued with immigration, but I started to steer away from asylum and human rights.
-I decided to go into business immigration because the points-based system launched in 2008 and I wanted to focus on a different aspect of immigration.”
+Rizwana eventually became a senior case worker and was offered an opportunity to take part in the Qualified Lawyers Transfer Scheme to switch to become a solicitor – something that was ultimately a hard decision: “I didn’t want to let the barrister route go, even though I was quite senior in my current role, because I had invested a lot.
+I eventually moved firms and continued with immigration, but started to steer away from asylum and human rights.
+I decided to enter business immigration because the points-based system launched in 2008 and I wanted to focus on a different aspect of immigration.”

-Over time, Rizwana has fully immersed herself into the sector: “Now I strictly do business immigration and 90% of what I do is corporate.
+Over time, Rizwana has fully immersed herself into the sector: “Now I strictly do business immigration and 95% of what I do is corporate.
 It’s a very different process and incredibly fast-paced.
-There is a lot of strategy involved and our focus is on helping businesses add to their workforces, whether this is highly skilled workers or transfers.”
-Ultimately, according to Rizwana, “it’s all about finding solutions for your clients – we have to work with clients to come up with the best solutions for them.”
+There is a lot of strategy involved and our focus is helping corporates manage their skilled workforce, while remaining compliant.”
+According to Rizwana, “it’s all about finding solutions for your clients – we have to work with clients to come up with the best results.”

 Implications of shifting immigration policies

-“There is a lot of strategy involved and our focus is on helping businesses add to their workforce, whether this is highly skilled workers or transfers while remaining compliant"
+“There is a lot of strategy involved and our focus is helping corporates manage their skilled workforce, while remaining compliant"

-In light of all of the uncertainty, there has been a focus on providing clients with the most up-to-date information: “We spend a lot of time explaining the facts, but these keep changing, so we consistently hold workshops to keep everyone in the know.
-Once Brexit happens, the dynamics will change, as will our role.”
+In light of all of the uncertainty, there has been a focus on providing clients with the most up-to-date information: “We spend a lot of time explaining the facts, but these keep changing, so we regularly publish client alerts, updates and host webinars to keep everyone in the know.
+As the dynamics change in UK immigration, so will our role.”

 Wellbeing in the workplace

 Rizwana serves on the wellbeing committee at Kingsley Napley and believes that a healthy work-life balance is essential: “There is a big emphasis at Kingsley Napley on wellbeing and mental health.
-Our industry is stressful and the hours are long.
+Our industry is stressful and the hours can be long.
 When I started, I didn’t know that my career would have such an impact on my mental wellbeing.